Digital Transformation Stories: How Pfizer and Halifax Health Foster Innovations in Healthcare

 Being able to connect with the doctors despite distance or busy schedules is another benefit of digital healthcare.
 From connecting with a specialist to get a professional consultation from the comfort of your couch to getting complex surgery performed by a robot remotely operated by a famous doctor from across the world, telemedicine has huge potential to transform healthcare.

 Just like any other industry, healthcare was compelled to respond to the massive adoption of mobile technologies by consumers.
-Accenture, for example, finds that the use of wearables and mobile technologies in healthcare has doubled in the last 2 years.
+Gartner predicts that in 2020 consumers will spend 27 percent more on wearables than in 2019.
+They will spend most on smartwatches and smart clothes.

 Basic features like making appointments on the go, checking prescriptions, or getting medication reminders are highly appreciated by today’s patients.
-Moreover, various wearable devices can contribute to patient monitoring, even saving lives.
+Heart rate monitoring, motion analysis, snoring, or teeth grinding detection are a few health and wellness features these devices have.

 There are many use cases for data science in healthcare.
 The data sourced from EHRs and patient profiles has the potential to significantly improve diagnostic accuracy, leading to better medical decisions, treatment outcomes, and contributing to breakthrough research.
 However, healthcare providers need to take good care of patient personal data.
-Ponemon Institute finds that data breaches cost the healthcare industry $6.2 billion per year.
+During 2019, more healthcare records were stolen than there were from 2009 to 2014.
+In total, data breaches of 500 and more records happened 510 times.
 Thus, innovative security technologies are in high demand in healthcare.

 As we can clearly see, digital transformation impacts both the customer and healthcare’s operational aspects.
 While patient care becomes more proactive, convenient, and accurate, hospitals are becoming more efficient, adding even more value to the healthcare providers.
 To see the listed trends in action, let’s consider several examples of the healthcare companies with winning digitization strategies.